 - Students will be registered with both TAFE SA and Flinders University.
 Separate fees apply for each institution.
 Please see Flinders Uni website for Bachelor fees.
 The Diploma of Applied Fashion Design & Merchandising MST50116 is offered as Full Fee Paying, delivered across 3 semesters, approximate total cost of $15,500.

-- You may be eligible for a VET Student Loan for the Diploma and above part of the course.
+- You may be eligible for a VET Student Loan for the Diploma part of the course.
 VET Students Loans is an income-contingent loan scheme that assists eligible students to pay for all or part of their Vocational Education and Training (VET) tuition fees when studying one or more eligible VET courses.

 - Applications are made to Flinders University on the SATAC University undergraduate website or by clicking onto the Apply now button above.